julianbrowne/piggybank/readme.md

 ### Requirements

-Piggybank requires JQuery v2.0.3
+*   JQuery v2.0.3
-[JQuery Cookie](https://github.com/carhartl/jquery-cookie) 1.3.1 is used for cookie management
+*   [JQuery Cookie](https://github.com/carhartl/jquery-cookie) 1.3.1 is used for cookie management

+Optionally:
-Optionally [tv4 JSON Schema Validator](https://github.com/geraintluff/tv4) 1.0.7 may be used for schema validation Tested on Chrome V28 but should work in most browsers
+*   [tv4 JSON Schema Validator](https://github.com/geraintluff/tv4) 1.0.7 may be used for schema validation
+*   [URI Template]() 0.3.4 may be used to manage URI-templated URLs

+Tested on Chrome V28 but should work in most browsers

 ### Usage